Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Proposed Higher-Order Tensor Model for L-shaped Nested Array

-Thus, by exploiting the conjugate symmetry property, the effective array aperture is increased and the 5-th factor matrix ${\bf G}$ is built, which pairs the azimuth and elevation angles of all targets naturally.
-The factor matrices of ${\cal \tilde R}$ contain the targets' 2-D DOA information in two dimensions jointly or separately.
-However, if conventional tensor decomposition methods like alternating least square (ALS) algorithm or higher-order SVD (HOSVD) are directly utilized to conduct 2-D DOA estimation \cite{28,30}, the computational complexity may be extremely high.
+Thus, by exploiting the conjugate symmetry property, the effective array aperture is increased and the 5-th factor matrix ${\bf G}$ is built.
+The factor matrices of ${\cal \tilde R}$ contain the sources' 2-D DOA information in two dimensions jointly or separately, which can be used to conduct 2-D DOA estimation.
+However, if conventional tensor decomposition methods like CPD or higher-order SVD (HOSVD) are directly utilized to conduct 2-D DOA estimation \cite{28,30}, the computational complexity may be extremely high.
 To reduce the computational complexity, we use tensor reshape operator to obtain a 3-order tensor.

 Note that different reshapes are not equivalent from the parameter identifiability point of view \cite{29}.
-We reshape ${\cal \tilde R}$ into a new 3-order tensor such that the system DOF is maximized, and denote this reshape as ${\cal \tilde T} = {\rm reshape}({\cal \tilde R},[\{1,3\},\{2,4\},\{5\}])$, or equivalently, as
+We reshape ${\cal \tilde R}$ into a new 3-order tensor such that the system DOF is maximized, and denote this reshape as ${\cal \tilde T} = {\rm reshape}({\cal \tilde R},[\{3,1\},\{4,2\},\{5\}]) \in \mathbb{C}^{Q^2 \times M^2 \times 2}$, or equivalently, as

-where ${\bf \bar A}_x^{(1)} \odot {\bf \bar A}_z^{(1)*}$, ${\bf K}_x \odot {\bf K}_z^*$ and ${\bf G}$ are the first, second and third factor matrices of ${\cal \tilde T}$, respectively.
-In matrix form, the received signal can be expressed by the tensor unfolding, i.e, ${\bf \tilde T}_{(2)} = {\rm unfolding}({\cal \tilde T},[\{1,3\},\{2\}])$, or equivalently, by
+where ${\bf \bar A}_{\rm x} \odot {\bf \bar A}_{\rm z}^{*}$, ${\bf \bar K}_{\rm x} \odot {\bf \bar K}_{\rm z}^*$ and ${\bf G}$ are the first, second and third factor matrices of ${\cal \tilde T}$, respectively.
+In matrix form, the received signal can be expressed by the tensor unfolding, i.e, ${\bf \tilde T}_{(2)} = {\rm unfolding}({\cal \tilde T},[\{3,1\},\{2\}])$, or equivalently, by